MaginnGroup/mosdef_cassandra/docs/source/guides/philosophy.rst

 Philosophy
 ==========

-Performing a Monte Carlo simulation should be straightforward and intuitive.
+Performing a Monte Carlo simulation should be simple and intuitive.
 The simulation setup procedure should not be prone to error.
-The process should be easily repeatible and extensible by others.
+The process should be easily reproducible and extensible.
 And none of the prior goals can sacrifice the complete flexibility required by the expert simulator.